 - Place your BBQ a safe distance away from your home, making sure it’s not under an overhang.

 - Clean your grill thoroughly before igniting it.
-Grease and food that is leftover from your last cookout may catch fire.
+Grease and food that is leftover from your last cookout can catch fire.

-- Open the lid prior to lighting the grill to prevent any buildup of gas.
+- Open the lid prior to igniting to prevent any buildup of gas.

 - Keep a fire extinguisher handy, just in case things get too hot.